 According to the survey, 37.3% opined that they download an app solely to get a particular task done.
 This reason is closely followed by friend’s recommendations with 31% agreeing to it.
 While recommendation goes a long way, about 20.2% said an attractive and interesting ad for the app triggers app downloads.
 Based on the findings, it can be stated that app downloads depend highly on the benefits it provides combined with an effective marketing campaign.
 The other reasons that came into limelight are Google recommendations, featuring the popular app stores – Apple Store and/or Google Play Store, getting easy access to the services of a company like the banking apps, etc.

 The availability of smartphones at extremely affordable prices has massively impacted app downloads to a great extent.
 With the increasing number of smartphone users, app downloads are also increasing day by day.
-According to another report, 50% of the digital time spent in the U.S. are on smartphone apps whereas web surfing constitutes only 7% of the total time.
+According to the report, 50% of the digital time spent in the U.S. is on smartphone apps whereas web surfing constitutes only 7% of the total time.
 However, the challenge doesn’t end here.

 Mobile App Success: It’s Not About Download Alone